utiasASRL/vtr3/README.md

 Driver and robot description packages are not mandatary, depending on the sensors and robots to be used with VTR3.

-- Note: ASRL students install them all.
+- Note: (INTERNAL) ASRL students install them all.

 Source the ROS2 workspace with VTR3 installed